 Provide services to recruit and retain Resource Families that are available to be successfully matched with Children who need out-of-home care with a licensed Foster Family or approved Adoptive Family, including support throughout the Foster Family licensing, re-licensing, and adoption approval process.

-Provide statewide training required for Foster Families to maintain their foster home license, and trainings for adoptive parents, relatives, and kin caregivers.
+Provide training required for Foster Families to maintain their foster home license, and trainings for adoptive parents, relatives, and kin caregivers.

 Match Children who are placed into care with a Resource Family that has the skills, training, and ability to meet the Children’s needs.